California Collegiate League: History

-The California Collegiate League’s 2020 season will have a new look in the upcoming summer as the league will now consist of a three division format: South, Central, and North Divisions.

-Four teams will make up the new Northern Division, with the Healdsburg Prune Packers, Lincoln Potters and the Solano Mudcats making the transition from being members of the former Affiliate Division, into becoming full-members of the California Collegiate League in 2020.
-They will be joined by the fourth team of the new conference, the Walnut Creek Crawdads.
-The Central Division will have the San Luis Obispo Blues, Santa Barbara Foresters and Conejo Oaks.
-The Southern Division will have Arroyo Seco Saints, Academy Barons and Orange County Riptide.
+In 2020, the California Collegiate League implemented major changes to its structure, introducing a three-division format: North, Central, and South.
+The new Northern Division comprised four teams—the Healdsburg Prune Packers, Lincoln Potters, and Solano Mudcats, who transitioned from the former Affiliate Division to become full members of the league, and the Walnut Creek Crawdads, who joined as the fourth team.
+The Central Division included the San Luis Obispo Blues, Santa Barbara Foresters, and Conejo Oaks.
+The Southern Division consisted of the Arroyo Seco Saints, Academy Barons, and Orange County Riptide.

+On October 16, 2021, it was announced that the Sonoma Stompers would be joining the CCL from the Pacific Association.

+On December 18, 2023, it was announced that the Healdsburg Prune Packers, Solano Mudcats, and Lincoln Potters would be leaving the CCL to help form a new league: the Pacific Empire League.